MemWeaver: A Hierarchical Memory from Textual Interactive Behaviors for Personalized Generation: Introduction

-In summary, the main contributions of this paper are as follows: \begin{itemize} \item We propose MemWeaver, a novel framework that weaves user history into a hierarchical memory, moving beyond the representational limitations of conventional flat logs. \item We introduce a methodology to construct this memory, featuring an extracted behavioral memory to capture concrete context and an abstracted cognitive memory to represent a user's evolving preferences. \item Extensive experiments on the LaMP benchmark validate our framework, establishing state-of-the-art performance and confirming the synergistic effect of the dual-memory components through in-depth analysis. \end{itemize}
+\item We propose MemWeaver, a novel framework that weaves user history into a hierarchical memory, moving beyond the representational limitations of conventional flat logs. \item We introduce a methodology to construct this memory, featuring an extracted behavioral memory to capture concrete context and an abstracted cognitive memory to represent a user's evolving preferences. \item Extensive experiments on the LaMP benchmark validate our framework, establishing state-of-the-art performance and confirming the synergistic effect of the dual-memory components through in-depth analysis. \end{itemize}